 Resolving Your Citation

-Pay through the court’s Case Information Portal: Pay by Visa or MasterCard using the court’s Portal.
+Pay by Visa, Mastercard, or Discover using the Court Case Information Portal.
 Search for your case by citation number, case number or your name and birthdate.
+Convenience fee automatically added.

 After receiving a traffic or other infraction citation, the court will mail a courtesy notice to the address on your citation.
 If your address is incorrect on the citation, please contact the court as soon as possible.
 The courtesy notice will tell you how much you owe, the due date of the payment, and other options you may have to resolve your citation.
 These options may include: